GrigoreMihai/docs-gitbook-cmp/docs/vendor-information/security-and-data-access-policy-for-cloud-management-platform.md

 serviceusage.services.use
 ```

-The following permissions are required for the [BigQuery FinOps Dashboard](../dashboards/bigquery-lens.md) to get actionable cost optimization recommendations for your Google BigQuery environment.
+The following permissions are required for the [BigQuery Lens Dashboard](../dashboards/bigquery-lens.md) to get actionable cost optimization recommendations for your Google BigQuery environment.

 ```
 logging.sinks.create